-3 The Commission's draft Rule: Structure and rationale
+3 The Commission's Rule as made: Structure and rationale

-This Section explains the structure of the draft Rule that the Commission is proposing to make to give effect to the MCE proposal (Section 3.1).
+This Section explains the structure of the Rule as made that gives effect to the MCE proposal (Section 3.1).
 It then sets out the issues considered and reasoning behind the Commission's adopted approach.
 For ease of exposition, the issues are discussed in the sequence that would be followed for a hypothetical region change application:

-- Section 3.2 sets out how the regions are defined and by whom; - Section 3.3 steps through the initial stage of the process, including preparation of a region change application; - Section 3.4 discusses the aspects of first round consultation for an accepted application; - Section 3.5 summarises the requirements to make a region determination; - Section 3.6 identifies the process for preparing and consulting on a draft region determination; - Section 3.7 discusses the process for preparing a final region determination; - Section 3.8 summarises and explains the various consultation stages and timeframes; and - Section 3.9 discusses the steps for implementing a region change in the NEM.
+- Section 3.2 sets out how the regions are defined and by whom; - Section 3.3 steps through the initial stage of the process, including preparation of a region change application; - Section 3.4 discusses the aspects of first round consultation for an accepted application; - Section 3.5 summarises the requirements to make a region determination; - Section 3.6 identifies the process for preparing and consulting on a draft region determination; - Section 3.7 discusses the process for preparing a final region determination; - Section 3.8 summarises and explains the various consultation stages and timeframes; - Section 3.9 discusses the steps for implementing a region change in the NEM; and - Section 3.10 references consequential amendments to definitions in the Rules.

-3.1 Structure and location of the draft Rule
+3.1 Structure and location of the Rule as made